 The FDA should hold all servicing businesses to the same quality, safety, and regulatory requirements, including proper training, implementation of quality and safety controls, adverse event reporting, and registration, to ensure that patients are receiving safe and accurate scans.

-Radiopharmaceutical Diagnostic Coverage
+Radiopharmaceutical Diagnostic Access

 Positron Emission Tomography (PET) is a type of molecular medical imaging that uses very small amounts of radioactive materials, called radiopharmaceuticals, to provide detailed pictures of what is happening inside the body at the cellular level.
 PET imaging aids in the diagnosis and treatment of disease, particularly for various types of cancers, cardiovascular disease and neurological disorders such as Alzheimer’s and Parkinson’s disease.